tjelvar-olsson/biologists-guide-to-computing/source/getting-some-motivation.rst

 the examples in this chapter you should feel comfortable using Git to keep track of your work.

+Being able to create data analysis scripts is empowering.
+In :doc:`data-analysis` the Python scripting language is introduced and we create a script for calculating the local GC content of the *Streptomyces coelicolor*  A3(2) genome.
+After working through this chapter you will have a basic knowledge of how to use Python to read in data from a file, manipulate it and write out results to another file.
+The chapter also introduces more general programming concepts such as variables, functions and loops.

+Data visualisation is an important part of the scientific investigation.
+In :doc:`data-visualisation` we make use of R, a statistical scripting language with built in visualisation tools, to look at how we can explore data interactively from the command line and create scripts that make our the generation of our figures reproducible.
+After working through this chapter you will have a gained familiarity in working with R and an understanding of how to use R's ggplot2 package to create beautiful and informative figures.

 When tackling more complex data analysis one needs to spend more time thinking about the problem up front.
 In the :doc:`practical-problem-solving` chapter we will look at techniques for breaking problems into smaller and more manageable chunks.
 The chapter also introduced the Python scripting language, string manipulation and regular expressions.

+At some point you may need to work on a computer different to that in front of you.
+For many this may be when one needs access to the institutes high performance computing cluster.
+In :doc:`working-remotely` we introduce the program that allow one to log into remote computers from the command line and how to copy data to and from the remote machine.

+Installing software is not particularly exciting.
+However, it is a means to an end.
+In :doc:`managing-your-system` we go over various methods of installing software.
+The chapter also introduces some fundamental Unix-based systems administration concepts required to understand what is required to install software successfully.

+Finally the book ends with :doc:`next-steps`, a short chapter giving some suggestions on how to continue building your knowledge of scientific computing.